 5. Sell Like Your Life Depends on It

-At the end of the day, you, the Captain, are the heart and soul of your business.
-And as someone whose livelihood also depends on the survival of this whole charter thing, you need to be able to quickly morph into the walking sales pitch whenever the situation presents itself, taking every chance you can get to promote the business further.
-This is one of the things that often prove to be the hardest to talk the captains into doing, but is unavoidable and as crucial as any one of the other advices given.
+At the end of the day, you, the captain, are the heart and soul of your business.
+And as someone whose livelihood also depends on the survival of this whole charter thing, you need to be able to sell.

 Consider applying to speak at a seminar.
-Track down the local sportsmen groups or fishing associations where you can schedule to give talks on tips and tricks for catching certain types of fish, or make a presentation of fish seasonality based on your experience.
-If there isn’t one, create an entire event yourself: no excuses.
-After all, you’re the one that has the ins and outs of the business, so why not use that knowledge to your advantage?
-And yes, I’m aware many of you may have an issue with public speaking, but the bottom line is, if your expertise becomes more known locally, chances are you’re going to be picking up more referral business as a result.
-Now, is that enough of a motivation for you?
+Track down local sportsmen groups or fishing associations’ events where you can give talks.
+If there isn’t anything, create an event yourself.
+You know the ins and outs of the business, so why not use that knowledge to your advantage? if your expertise becomes more known locally, chances are you’re going to be picking up more referral business as a result.

 Attend events in your industry in order to promote your business, learn more about your competition and form mutually beneficial partnerships.
-Many charter fishing trips are booked at trade shows, which means establishing a consistent presence there will go a long way in helping you fill out your schedule.
-It could also be very lucrative to find a related business venture that you can partner with: a service that complements, but doesn’t compete with your own.
-For example, try partnering with a regional fish store in order to maximize your promotional campaigns.
-Collaborate with local restaurants where your clients can eat the catch afterwards to enhance the entire experience.
+Many charter fishing trips are booked at trade shows.
+Establishing a consistent presence on such venues will go a long way in helping you fill out your schedule.